CoffeeBeforeArch/pytest_guide/src/fixtures/yield_fixtures.md

 ========================================= 1 passed in 0.00s =========================================
 ```

 We see all three strings in the order we expect!
-Our string before `yield` in our fixture is printed before the string from our test body, which is printed before the string after the `yield` in our fixtures.
+Our string before `yield` in our fixture is printed before the string from our test body, which is printed before the string after the `yield` in our fixture.

 # Conclusion

-`yield` fixtures are incredibly useful when we need to acquire a resource for our test, but also free that resource when the test completes.
+`yield` fixtures are incredibly useful when we need to perform both setup and teardown actions for a test.

 In future posts, we'll be looking at some of the other more advanced ways we can configure `pytests`.